publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch94/schII/m__us_usc_t15_s6821.md

         (2) investigating allegations of misconduct or negligence on the part of any officer, employee, or agent of the financial institution; or

-        (3) recovering customer information of the financial institution which was obtained or received by another person in any manner described in subsection (a) or (b) of this section.
+        (3) recovering customer information of the financial institution which was obtained or received by another person in any manner described in subsection (a) or (b).

     (e) __Nonapplicability to insurance institutions for investigation of insurance fraud__